This issue brief was updated on November 19, 2020

 Barry Pavel, senior vice president and director, Scowcroft Center for Strategy and Security

 World leaders must focus on cooperation, both to strengthen the G20’s status and to coordinate the economic and health care responses.
 Since its successful summits in Washington in 2008 and London in 2009, the G20 has failed to live up to the high expectations it set for itself.
-With barely five months to go for the G20 Leaders’ Summit in Riyadh, Saudi Arabia, on November 21-22, there is an urgent need to rebuild the organization’s sense of unity and purpose.
+With just days to go for the G20 Leaders’ Summit in Riyadh, Saudi Arabia, on November 21- 22, there is an urgent need to rebuild the organization’s sense of unity and purpose.
 There are, however, some obstacles in the way.

 First, the leaders of the world’s two largest economies—the United States and China—have engaged in public rows over trade, tariffs, and the origins of the novel coronavirus, which has caused the COVID-19 pandemic.
 Washington and Brussels also have their differences over issues such as data privacy, trade, and Iran’s nuclear program.